PaluruPoojesh/IoT-Based-Real-Time-Industrial-Condition-Monitoring-Platform/README.md

 1. Connect all sensors according to the circuit diagram.
 2. Connect ESP8266 with Arduino UNO.
 3. Provide regulated 5V power supply.
-4. Verify all sensor connections.
+4. Verify all sensor connections carefully.

 ---